python-gitlab/python-gitlab/docs/switching-to-v4.rst

 provides support for this new version, but the python API has been modified to solve some problems with the existing one.

-GitLab will stop supporting the v3 API soon, and you should consider switching to v4 if you use a recent version of GitLab (>= 9.0), or if you use https://gitlab.com.
+GitLab does not support the v3 API anymore, and you should consider switching to v4 if you use a recent version of GitLab (>= 9.0), or if you use https://gitlab.com.